 She: OK that sounds fine.
 I am still on track.
 Great will do it.

 Hanged the phone.

 For the next half an hour, all possible random but happy stuff flooded her mind.
 Finally, everything is sorted and she is so close to her destination.

 But the city wanted to tickle and tease her a bit more for all the secret hatred she carried in her heart for the big cities, crowded and polluted.

 Finally, the bus stopped; the conductor looked at her and said

 Conductor: Madam stop aa gaya .. ab utar jao.

 ( we have reached the stop.
 Please get down now)

-She hastily gathered her purse, the half filled water bottle and the rest of the stuffs and got down the bus without giving any chance of missing this stop.
-Stepping down the bus, she took a deep breathe and a sigh of relief solaced the weary traveled.
+She hastily gathered her purse, the half-filled water bottle, the rest of the stuff and got down the bus without any chance of missing this stop.
+Stepping down the bus, she took a deep breath, a sigh of relief solaced the weary traveler.